NREL/HPC/docs/Documentation/Systems/Kestrel/Environments/gpubuildandrun.md

     [tkaiser2@kl6 h100]$
     ```

-There is a function *myrestore* defined in /nopt/nrel/apps/env.sh
+There is a function *module_restore* defined in /nopt/nrel/apps/env.sh
 Sourcing /nopt/nrel/apps/env.sh sets modules back to the original state
-Myrestore also modifies $PATH and $LD_LIBRARY_PATH putting paths with your
+module_restore also modifies $PATH and $LD_LIBRARY_PATH putting paths with your
 home directory at the beginning.

 ```
 . /nopt/nrel/apps/env.sh
-myrewstore
+module_restore
 ```

+As of October 2024 /nopt/nrel/apps/env.sh is sourced automatically when you login so the
+function module_restore should be in you path.

 ### Just MPI